teixeira-fernando/ecommerce-python/README.md

 # Ecommerce Python Application

-This is a practice ecommerce application built in Python to help you learn and experiment with Python project structure, testing, and packaging.
+This is a practice ecommerce application built in Python to learn and experiment with Python project structure, testing, and packaging.

 ## Features
 - Modular folder structure (products, users, orders, cart, payments)